 Yes!
-Our Health Clinic offers low-cost spay and neuter services for our community.
+Our Health Clinic offers low-cost spay/neuter surgeries and vaccinations for our community.
 View prices and services here.
-However, we are not a full-service veterinary office and do not offer diagnostics or emergency services.
+However, we are not a full-service veterinary office and do not offer diagnostics, emergency services, or euthanasia.
 We suggest that all pet owners find a primary care veterinarian that their animals can visit regularly.

-Euthanasia is only considered in situations where there are serious aggression issues or severe medical issues that we cannot resolve.
-Whenever possible, we treat illnesses and work on behavioral issues so animals can be adopted.
+Because of our partnership with Isabella County Animal Control, we do not classify our shelter as no-kill.
+However, euthanasia is only considered in situations where there are serious medical or aggression issues that we cannot resolve.
+Whenever possible, we treat injury or illness and work on behavioral issues so animals can be adopted.
+We do not place time limits on our animals or euthanize healthy, adoptable animals for space.

 Are you a no-kill facility?